NoLieNoSean/NoNotes/content/Notes/LEC ANA1 32.md

 ^3ac71d

 Since $f'(x)$ is also an analytic function, we can turn the crank again to get $f''(x)$, which is also analytic, and so on.
-Thus, any analytic function is infinitely differentiable.
+Thus, *any analytic function is infinitely differentiable*, aka smooth.
 This yields an explicit formula for the $n$th derivative of $f$:

 > [!Corollary]
 > If